fbpx

 Anita Cunningham

-Anita is passionate about justice in the South – climate, environmental, social and racial justice and advocates for a cleaner and greener sustainable form of energy for our future – a more regenerative economy (less dependent on fossil fuels) and focused on renewable energy.
+Anita serves as a member of the White House Environmental Justice Advisory Council, Southern Forest Conservation Coalition, Eastern NC Cleaner and Greener Coalition, and the Impacted Communities Against Wood Pellets Coalition advocating for people’s power, forest conservation and protection and environmental justice..
+Anita is passionate about justice in the South and advocates and supports BIPOC communities on the local level to create organized influence for statewide systems change and supports and educates folks on a cleaner and greener sustainable form of energy for our future – less dependent on fossil fuels.
 She brings to this work a love of the planet and all living things and her desire to help always in all ways.
-Her connections to family and her 2 children and 3 children push her to stay in opposition to dirty industry.
+Her connections to see a better future for her family (her 2 children and 3 grandchildren) give her ample motivation to stand in solidarity with other like minded partners across the South.

 LeiLani Dowell